cairo-book/cairo-book/src/ch05-01-enums.md

 To give you an example, here is a function which returns the index of the first element of an array with a given value, or None if the element is not present.

-We are demonstrating two approaches for above function:
+We are demonstrating two approaches for the above function:
 - Recursive Approach `find_value_recursive`
 - Iterative Approach `find_value_iterative`